 Our principal products and services consist of Green Dot-branded GPR cards, co-branded GPR cards and MoneyPak and point-of-sale, or POS, swipe reload transactions facilitated by the Green Dot Network.
 We also offer our recently-introduced GoBank product and we service general purpose gift cards, which have historically represented only a small percentage of our operating revenues.
-The Green Dot-branded GPR cards and GoBank product we offer are issued by Green Dot Bank, our subsidiary bank, and certain of our co-branded cards are issued by GE Capital Retail Bank and The Bancorp Bank.
+The Green Dot-branded and Walmart MoneyCard GPR cards and the GoBank product we offer are issued by Green Dot Bank and certain of our smaller co-branded cards are issued by third-party banks.
 Card balances are FDIC-insured and have either Visa or MasterCard zero liability card protection.